dart-lang/language/working/augmentations/feature-specification.md

 A getter can be augmented by another getter, and likewise a setter can be augmented by a setter.
-This is true whether the getter or setter is explicitly declared or implicitly declared using a variable declaration.
+This is true whether the getter or setter is explicitly declared or implicitly declared using a variable declaration or field parameter.

 *Since non-abstract variables are complete, that implies that it is an error to augment a non-abstract variable declaration with a complete getter, setter, or